jkyl/vq-vae/README.md

 In order to encode and decode sequences of arbitrarily different lengths, and to enable a trade-off between time and memory during the encoding or decoding of very long sequences, the encoder and decoder are implemented as convolutional networks that are translationally equivariant (TE), up to their stride.
 This means they satisfy $f(g \cdot x) = g \cdot f(x)$, where
-$f$ is the network, $x$ is any input sequence whose length is divisible by $f$'s stride, and $g$ is any translation by an integer multiple of $f$'s stride.
+$f$ is the network, $x$ is any valid input sequence, and $g$ is any translation by an integer multiple of $f$'s stride.
 This is accomplished by (in effect) using "valid" boundary conditions in the convolutions, meaning no padding is applied.
 In practice, we use "same" boundary conditions so that the input and output shapes are identical, which enables us to scan successive layers over the network's depth.
 The values affected by padding are then cropped off at the end of the layer stack:
 ```python
 class Backbone(nnx.Module):